jverzani/CalculusWithJulia.jl/markdown/differentiable_vector_calculus/scalar_functions.md

 Why?

 ````
-CalculusWithJulia.WeaveSupport.Radioq(["By being essentially parallel, the
+CalculusWithJulia.WeaveSupport.Radioq(["By being essentially perpendicular,
-steepness of the roadway can be kept to a passable level", "By being essent
+ the road can more quickly climb up the mountain", "By being essentially pa
-ially perpendicular, the road can more quickly climb up the mountain"], 1,
+rallel, the steepness of the roadway can be kept to a passable level"], 2,
-"", nothing, [1, 2], ["By being essentially parallel, the steepness of the
+"", nothing, [1, 2], ["By being essentially perpendicular, the road can mor
-roadway can be kept to a passable level", "By being essentially perpendicul
+e quickly climb up the mountain", "By being essentially parallel, the steep
-ar, the road can more quickly climb up the mountain"], "", false)
+ness of the roadway can be kept to a passable level"], "", false)
 ````